 While there’s a huge disparity in the timelines, most respondents indicated that they scored their first acting gig in a span of few months to a year.
 It’s important to note that some of these roles were unpaid, and for their first paid gig, some voice actors mentioned it took them longer.

-Considering the diversity of roles in the voice acting industry, it comes as no surprise that there’s no one common answer to this question.
-There are many factors to consider, such as the type of role that you’re auditioning for and the contacts and platforms you utilize to help get your name out.
+Considering the diversity of roles in the voice acting industry, it is no surprise that there’s no one common answer to this question.
+There are many factors to consider, such as the type of role you’re auditioning for and the contacts and platforms you utilize to help get your name out.